CostaLab/phlower/docs/source/about.md

 Random walk is repeated :math:`n` times.
 This provides us with a path matrix :math:`\mathbf{F}\in \mathbb{R}^{\|\mathcal{E}\| \times n}`, where :math:`\|\mathcal{E}\|` is number of edges in graph :math:`G`.

-\subsubsection{Trajectory embedding and clustering}

 We next project these paths :math:`\mathbf{F}` onto harmonic space to estimate a trajectory embedding.
-Let's recapitulate the decomposition of the normalized Hodge 1-Laplacian (Eq.\ref{eqn:l1decomposition}):
+Let's recapitulate the decomposition of the normalized Hodge 1-Laplacian:

 .. math::